 As an entrepreneur, McDermott founded several software startups and invested in numerous others.
 He founded, conceived, launched and ran Stamps.com, Inc. (NASDAQ: STMP).
 He grew the company to over 300 employees in three years, raising in excess of $400 million of debt and equity financing, negotiating major relationships with 3M, Deluxe, ZDNet, Westvaco, OfficeDepot and America Online, overseeing company business development efforts and setting corporate strategy.

 McDermott holds a BA in Philosophy from Colorado College and an MBA from the Anderson School at UCLA.

 Smith brings 30 years of energy industry experience to his role as SolarReserve’s CEO.
-He has held senior executive positions in numerous successful energy companies that develop solar and wind energy projects as well as natural gas and biomass fueled electricity facilities.
-He has actively led the successful development, acquisition, financing and construction of privately-owned energy projects in the US and more than a dozen countries around the world.
-These constructed projects total more than 5,000 megawatts and long-term electricity sales contracts in excess of $55 billion.
+He has held senior executive positions with many successful energy companies aimed at developing solar and wind energy projects as well as natural gas, oil and biomass-fueled electricity facilities.
+Throughout his career, Smith has actively led the development, financing and construction of privately-owned energy projects in the US and more than a dozen countries around the world.
+These constructed projects total more than 5,000 megawatts with long-term electricity sales contracts in excess of $55 billion.

-Prior to joining SolarReserve at its formation in 2008, Smith was Senior Vice President at Invenergy LLC where he led the development of Invenergy Wind from a startup in 2004 to one of the largest privately owned renewable energy businesses in the world with more than $2 billion of projects in operation.
-Prior to Invenergy, he was President of Insight Energy and Chief Operating Officer of London-based Rolls-Royce Power Ventures, and Vice President - General Manager of Indeck Energy Services.
+Prior to joining SolarReserve, Smith was Senior Vice President at Invenergy LLC where he successfully drove the development of Invenergy Wind from a startup in 2004 to one of the largest privately-owned renewable energy businesses in the world with more than $2.0 billion of projects in operation.
+Smith was also President of Insight Energy, Chief Operating Officer of London-based Rolls-Royce Power Ventures, and Vice President - General Manager of Indeck Energy Services.